 Figure B.8 - display attenuation map power reduction request when a low level of battery is raised

-describes a use case example where the receiver has been notified by a low level of battery.
+Figure B.8 describes a use case example where the receiver has been notified by a low level of battery.

-Figure B.15 - display power request attenuated video request when a low battery level is raised

 In step 1, the transmitter announces the service#1 as a green profile service.